Olympia - Tacoma - Seattle

 These one-day courses are divided into two sessions each: a classroom session and a riding session.
 In the classroom, we will discuss risk management, preparing to ride (bike and rider), safe street strategies, lane positioning, visibility, cornering, maximum braking, common riding situations, passengers and cargo, night riding, hills, swerving, and the effects of alcohol and other drugs on riding.
 The classroom ends with taken the respective written test for that class.
 In the riding session, you will practice techniques of shifting and stopping, blending of controls, managing traction, cornering, swerving, and stopping quickly.
 The riding session ends with the respective riding skills test for that class.

 Students must have adequate prior riding experience and possess minimum riding skills that include starting, stopping, shifting gears, and turning the motorcycle.
 In the first riding activity, you will have the opportunity to demonstrate your basic riding skills.
 Riders who do not possess minimum riding abilities (starting, stopping, shifting gears, and turning) will not be allowed to continue in the course.
 Riders who are dismissed are not entitled to a refund.
-If you are not sure if you possess the minimum riding skills required for this course, then you should consider the Basic Level Training for your training needs or call our office for guidance.
+If you are not sure if you possess the minimum riding skills required for this course, then you should consider the Basic Level Training for your training needs or call our office for guidance

-How much does the Returning Rider Training cost?
+How much does the Intermediate training cost?

 What if I am under the age of 18 years old?